-The giraffe is the largest land mammal in the world.
-The reticulated giraffe received its name from the brown, square-like patterns that cover its body with white lines in between (known as a reticulated pattern).
-Its long neck and legs make the giraffe the tall mammal that it is.
-It has a long, narrow face with two fur-covered horns, or ossicones, that adorn the top of its head.
-A thin, brown-colored mane runs down its neck and it has a tuft of brown hair at the end of its tail.
+Giraffes are the largest land mammals in the world.
+Reticulated giraffes received their name from the brown, square-like patterns that cover their bodies with white lines in between (known as a reticulated pattern).
+Their long necks and legs make giraffes the tall mammals that they are.
+They have long, narrow faces with two fur-covered horns, or ossicones, that adorn the tops of their heads.
+A thin, brown-colored mane runs down their necks and they have tufts of brown hair at the ends of their tails.

 The giraffe has the same number of vertebrae in its neck as a human (there are only seven bones in its neck).

 A giraffe’s tongue can be up to 22 inches long, which makes eating leaves a breeze.

 The giraffe is capable of making sounds that are too low for humans to hear.